2BitWizard/GB_Mini_Camera/README.md

 ## Notes
 - the AM29F080B is discontinued but easy to find on Aliexpress for cheap
 - Low voltage Schottky diode can be hard to find but any equivalent one will do the job.
 The original camera used a Panasonic MA784 (discontinued), you can take inspiration from its datasheet.
-It must have the lowest possible forward voltage drop.
+It must have the lowest possible forward voltage drop (about 0.18V forward voltage at 1 mA).